ansys/pysam-sysml2/doc/source/contrib.rst

     .\make.bat pdf

-The generated HTML documentation is available in ``doc/_build/html`` and can be viewed locally:
+The generated HTML documentation is in the ``doc/_build/html`` directory and can be viewed locally:

 .. code::